Grounds for Full Custody of Child

 Obtaining Full Custody

-• Full custody is in the best interests of your child(ren).
+• Full custody aligns with the child(ren)’s best interests.

-• The other parent doesn’t have the financial stability to care for the child(ren) or can’t provide the child(ren) a suitable living environment.
+• The other parent lacks financial stability or a suitable living environment.

-• The capability of each individual parent to fulfill their child-raising duties
+• Each parent’s capability to fulfill child-raising duties.

 Parents that want to win full custody needs to consider the following details that could be conclusive in a court of law: